Do not work as a Hacker - A Warning to you all

 Every time?
 No. But most of the time, and it’s hard not to become cynical about it.
 You are there to provide a reality check for complex systems, which have been constructed by people who believe in sprints, stand-up meetings, have agile rituals and ask Chatgpt for advice - Mindless rituals, Software-Homeopathy and AI-Hallucinations.
 Of course, these systems, who have been conceived by minds no longer connected to reality, will fail a real-life attack.

 Even worse, you will see so much variation of companies, systems and processes and most do simply not even work.
 I’m not talking security here; they just do not work as intended.
-Sooner or later, you will find yourself in a world, were you start to assume that most of what you are told, is either a lie, really dump or that their stuff flat out does just not work like they think it does.
+Sooner or later, you will find yourself in a world, were you start to assume that most of what you are told, is either a lie, really dumb or that their stuff flat out does just not work like they think it does.

 A lot of regular working folk, know at least one process in their company right now, that is broke, really unsafe and stupid, but they assume - cause they still have hope - that somewhere else, it is done better.
 Surely in banking, health care, the state, aerospace or the defense industry, things are better.
 Somewhere, they must be better, right?